super3/PyGame-Tiler/README.md

 * \_\_init\_\_(self, img_path, size, location) - Initializes vars.

 	* img\_path - File path to the tile image.
-	* size - 2-tuple of the tile size. ex.(width, height)
+	* check_size - 2-tuple of the tile size. ex.(width, height).
+This will check to make sure the tile size is the same as the image size.
 	* location - 2-tuple of the tile screen location ex(x,y)